-This Applebee’s spinach artichoke dip recipe is ridiculously rich, creamy, cheesy, and loaded with spinach and artichokes.
+This Applebee’s spinach artichoke dip recipe is ridiculously rich, creamy, cheesy, and loaded with spinach and artichoke hearts.

 Want to impress your guests at your next party?
 This spinach artichoke dip recipe is all you need.

-This may be a copycat recipe, but it really does yield a much better version than Applebee’s.
+It may be a copycat recipe, but it honestly yields a much better version than Applebee’s.

-I mean… it’s a cream cheese dip with romano, parmesan, mozzarella, and garlic alfredo sauce in one.
-My goodness!
+It’s a cream cheese dip with Romano, mozzarella, parmesan cheese, and garlic alfredo sauce in one.
+Yumm-E!

-And it’s such a breeze to make, too.
-All you need to do is mix all the ingredients, pour them into a Crockpot, and wait!
+Just mix the ingredients, pour them into a Crockpot, and wait!
 It doesn’t get any easier than that.

+- Artichoke hearts.
 You’ll use canned and drained artichokes for this recipe.
 But if you want a more flavorful dip, use marinated artichokes instead.
 Since they’re marinated in olive oil and other seasonings, they’re more flavorful.

-What makes this dip ultra-rich are the cheeses, so might as well go all out.
-This recipe calls for parmesan-romano cheese mix, shredded mozzarella cheese, and cream cheese.
+- Cheeses.
+What makes this dip ultra-rich are the cheeses, so you might as well go all out.
+This recipe calls for parmesan-Romano cheese mix, shredded mozzarella, and cream cheese.

 Tips for Making the Best Dip

 - Shred your own mozzarella.
-Pre-shredded cheese contains cellulose, an anti-caking and moisture-retaining agent.
-While that’s all well and good, it also prevents the cheese from melting as much as it should.
+Pre-shredded cheese contains an anti-caking and moisture-retaining agent.
+It prevents the cheese from melting as much as it should.
 Shredding your cheese yourself results in maximum meltiness!

-- Be sure the cream cheese is at room temperature.
-If you add it to the mix while it’s cold, chances are, you’ll get lumps of cheese in your dip.
+- Use room-temperature cream cheese.
+If you add it to the mix while it’s cold, you’ll get lumps of cheese in your dip.

-- If you’re using canned artichokes, you can season them with a pinch of dried basil or Italian seasoning to give it more flavor.
+- Season canned artichokes.
+Add a pinch of dried basil or Italian seasoning to give them more flavor.

-- To thaw frozen spinach, microwave it for 2-3 minutes.
-Then, using a mesh sieve and a spatula, press the spinach to squeeze out all the excess liquid.
-Alternatively, you can place the spinach in a piece of dry and clean cloth.
-Squeeze the cloth over a sink to get rid of the liquid.
+- Tip for thawing frozen spinach.
+Microwave it for 2-3 minutes.
+Then, using a mesh sieve and spatula, press it to squeeze out all the excess liquid.

-- Want a lighter dip?
+- Make the dip lighter.
 Lessen the guilt by using light cream cheese.
-You can also substitute the Alfredo sauce for low-fat sour cream or plain Greek yogurt.
+You can also substitute low-fat sour cream or plain Greek yogurt for the Alfredo sauce.

 It’s the age-old question: what to serve with spinach artichoke dip?

-In case you have leftovers, you can also turn your dip into a pasta sauce!
-Reheat the dip in a pot, stir in a bit of cream, and top it on your favorite pasta.
+- Pasta.
+If you have leftovers, you can turn your dip into a pasta sauce!
+Reheat the dip in a pot, stir in a bit of cream, and serve it on your favorite pasta.

 Can This Dip Be Made Ahead